drew-wallace/rarebears/README.md

 # rarebears

 ## What is it?
 This is my attempt at making something like pandas in Rust.
+This is a work in progress so bear with me 😉

 ## What can it do?
 ### Numeric